 Blades are affordable and accessible, so there is no excuse to use one blade.
 You know that a blade is dull when you feel discomfort whenever you shave.
 A new and sharp blade gives you a good cut and protects you from getting bumps and infections.

 6. Store your razor upright in a ventilated area

 Your razor should be stored in a ventilated area.
 Therefore, quit tucking your dirty and just used the shaver in a set within the shower.
-Rather, store it in upright and in the open area.
+Rather, store it upright and in an open area.
 You should also consider giving your blades sufficient ventilation needed to dry thoroughly.
 That way, they shall be free of germs.

-Remember, moisture is a breeding docket for bacteria, a dry storage area minimizes that risk.
+Remember, moisture is a breeding docket for bacteria.
+A dry storage area minimizes that risk.
 We highly recommend that you purchase a razor stand.
 The rack has a holster for holding your badger brush.
 This is crucial in assisting it to dry.

 7. Store your blades between the shaves